Cristos Gianakos

 Cristos Gianakos (born January 4, 1934) is an American postminimalist artist known for his large-scale ramp sculptures and installations.
 He lives and works in New York, where he has been teaching at the School of Visual Arts since 1963.
+He has been exhibiting and publishing as Cris Gianakos since 2002.

 Biography

 Cristos Gianakos was born in the Washington Heights neighborhood of New York in 1934.
 He spent much of his early childhood in Greece, before returning to New York where he attended public school, studied Graphic Design at the School of Visual Arts, and ran an independent graphic design business from 1961 to 1971.

 Gianakos began exhibiting his sculpture in the late 1960s.
 He was represented in the 1968 Whitney Annual at the Whitney Museum and the 1970 exhibition A Plastic Presence at the Jewish Museum in New York with works made of cast polyester resin.

 In the mid-1970s, he began making ramp sculptures composed of raw wood.
 Artist Stephen Westfall describes: "Gianakos' ramps are sculpture with a planar front, or 'face.' ...
 The narrower planes slice through the environment with some of the partitioning power of Barnett Newman's zips."

 In 1983, Gianakos began a series of two-dimensional works on large sheets of Mylar.
 New York Times critic William Zimmer writes:

 Cristos Gianakos' point of departure is always plane geometry, but a geometry made solid in his sculpture by the use of construction materials such as wood and steel.
 His drawing on Mylar is likewise emphatic ... [and] commands attention because Mr. Gianakos, using acrylic, ink and graphite, has built up a surface so solid that it has a near-metallic sheen.

 Yorghos Tzirtzilakis writes: "Gianakos works on the material dimension of sculpture (the choice of a single basic material each time seems to dominate) and attempts to redefine our understanding of space and the environment."

 Influences such as Russian Constructivism, Suprematism, Minimalism, Constantin Brancusi, Franz Kline and Giorgio di Chirico have been noted in Gianakos' work.

 Gianakos has presented solo exhibitions at the Nassau County Museum of Art (1979), the University Gallery at the University of Massachusetts at Amherst (1989), and the State Museum of Contemporary Art, Thessaloniki (2002).

 Other notable exhibitions include Artist as Adversary at the Museum of Modern Art in New York (1971), Tit for Tatlin at the Alternative Museum in New York (1984), Walk on, sit down, go through at Socrates Sculpture Park in New York (1987), Large Scale Drawings from the Collection of Wynn Kramarsky at the Aldrich Museum of Contemporary Art (1989) in Ridgefield, Pratt Sculpture Park at Pratt Institute in New York (1999), and ron bladen, cris gianakos, max bill, hans josephsohn, beat zoderer, richard long, christoph haerle, richard serra, beatrice rossi, frédéric dedellay und bernhard tagwerker at the Max Bill Foundation in Zumikon, Switzerland (1999).

 Gianakos has exhibited with other postminimalist sculptors including Eva Hesse, Nancy Graves, Richard Nonas, Alan Saret, and Richard Serra.